RuralAnemone/resume/content.md

 ### February 2023 - April 2024

-A parody of our school newspaper that turned briefly into real journalism and then subsequently into highly organized "chaos".
+A parody of our school newspaper.
 I designed the website as my initial foray into React/Next.js.

 ---